odoo-dev/odoo/doc/howtos/rdtraining/06_firstui.rst

 Part 6: Finally, Some UI To Play With
 =====================================

-After the creation of a new :ref:`model <howto/rdtraining/04_basicmodel>` and its corresponding :ref:`access rights <howto/rdtraining/05_securityintro>`, it is now time to be able to interact in the user interface.
+Now that we've created our new :ref:`model <howto/rdtraining/04_basicmodel>` and its corresponding :ref:`access rights <howto/rdtraining/05_securityintro>`, it is time to interact with the user interface.

-At the end of this chapter, a couple of menus will be created in order to access a default list and form view.
+At the end of this chapter, we will have created a couple of menus in order to access a default list and form view.

 Data Files (XML)